rooshmica/Rooshmica-Portfolio/README.md

-# Hi there, I'm Rooshmica 👋
+# Hi There, I'm Rooshmica 👋

 I'm a software engineer with 5+ years of experience specializing in Full Stack Development, Cloud Computing, and DevOps.
 I'm passionate about building high-quality applications and collaborating on meaningful projects.